KunningTang1/P3T-Net-for-3D-large-image-transfer/README.md

 Here is an example of using P3T-Net to transfer a fast scan micro-CT image of a fuel cell to a very high-quality image:
 ![F3](https://github.com/KunningTang1/P3T-Net-for-3D-large-image-transfer/assets/97938972/d29f8c01-2265-4e34-bbe2-8c4155eb6385)

+Requirements
+Linux and Windows are supported, but the presented code is implemented under Windows.
+NVIDIA GPUs with at least 12 GB of memory.
+We have done all testing and development using NVIDIA RTX4090 with 24GB of memory.
+64-bit Python 3.8.10 and PyTorch 2.3.1.
+See https://pytorch.org/ for PyTorch install instructions.
+CUDA toolkit 11.0 or later.
+Use at least version 11.1 if running on RTX 4090.
+Python image processing libraries are required, which are scikit-image 0.17.2 and Pillow 3.10.1.